Yolmer Sánchez

-Yolmer Carlos Javier Sánchez (born June 29, 1992) is a Venezuelan professional baseball infielder who is a free agent.
+Yolmer Carlos Javier Sánchez (born June 29, 1992) is a Venezuelan professional baseball infielder in the Los Angeles Angels organization.
 He made his Major League Baseball (MLB) debut in 2014 with the Chicago White Sox, and has also played in MLB for the Boston Red Sox and New York Mets.
 Prior to the 2017 season, he was known as Carlos Sánchez.
 He led the American League in triples in 2018, and won a Gold Glove Award in 2019 at second base.

 Career

 Chicago White Sox

 Sánchez signed with the Chicago White Sox as an international free agent in 2009.
 He played in the Dominican Summer League (DSL) for the DSL White Sox in 2009 (playing shortstop primarily) and 2010 (playing third base primarily).
-The next season, playing second base primarily, he split the year between the Bristol White Sox of the Rookie-level Appalachian League and the Kannapolis Intimidators of the Class A South Atlantic League, finishing the year batting .286/.354/.343 batting average with 30 runs batted in and 48 runs scored in 68 games.
+The next season, playing second base primarily, he split the year between the Bristol White Sox of the Rookie-level Appalachian League and the Kannapolis Intimidators of the Single-A South Atlantic League, finishing the year batting .286/.354/.343 batting average with 30 runs batted in and 48 runs scored in 68 games.

 During the 2012 season, Sánchez moved quickly through the White Sox system.
-He started the season with Class A-Advanced Winston-Salem then moved to Double-A Birmingham Barons, and then eventually Triple-A Charlotte Knights.
-He was named to appear in the 2012 All-Star Futures Game while playing for the Winston-Salem Dash of the Class A-Advanced Carolina League, and was named a Carolina League Post-Season All Star.
+He started the season with the High-A Winston-Salem Dash, then moved to the Double-A Birmingham Barons, and eventually the Triple-A Charlotte Knights.
+He was named to appear in the 2012 All-Star Futures Game while playing for the Winston-Salem in the High-A Carolina League, and was named a Carolina League Post-Season All Star.
 Sánchez hit a combined .323/.378/.403, 169 hits, 1 home run, 25 doubles, 7 triples, 79 runs, 56 RBI, 26 stolen bases in 133 games.
 He was named an MILB.com Organization All Star.

 The White Sox invited Sánchez to spring training as a non-roster invitee in 2013, and he ranked as the White Sox' number four prospect.
 Sánchez spent the entire 2013 season at Triple-A Charlotte, where he batted .241/.293/.296 in 432 at bats, 50 runs, 20 doubles, 2 triples, no home runs, 28 runs batted in, 29 walks, 76 strikeouts and 16 SBs.

 Sánchez was added to the 40-man roster on November 20, 2013.
 On July 13, 2014, the White Sox promoted Sánchez to the MLB roster and he made his MLB debut that same day going 0-for-5 with two strikeouts.
 Sanchez was sent down to Charlotte after the game, but was recalled to Chicago on August 22, after the White Sox traded Gordon Beckham.
 In 2014 with the White Sox, he batted .250/.269/.300 in 100 at bats.
 He was named an MILB.com Organization All Star.